Plympton Park suburb profile

 Plympton Park property market performance

-Plympton Park's property market has shown significant growth in the house sector over the past 12 months, with house values increasing by 17%, bringing the median house price to $1.18 million.
-However, the unit market has remained stagnant, with no recorded sales or price changes, indicating a lack of activity in this segment.
+Plympton Park's property market has experienced significant growth over the past 12 months, particularly in the housing sector.
+House values have surged by 20.5%, with the median house price reaching $1.17 million.
+However, the unit market has remained inactive, with no sales or price changes recorded.

-The rental market for houses in Plympton Park has seen a modest increase, with average rents rising by 4% to $650 over the past year.
-The unit rental market remains inactive, with no changes in rent prices, highlighting the focus on houses in this suburb.
+The rental market for houses in Plympton Park has seen a modest increase, with average rent rising by 3.2% to $650 over the past year.
+The unit rental market remains inactive, reflecting the lack of unit sales and price movement in the area.

 | Houses | Units | |